Grace Nicholas graduated from Wimbledon's BA Costume Design course and now works as a Costume and Production Designer.

 Did you get much industry experience during your course?

-Everyone does a two month placement as part of their second year, and I spent mine working as a costume and set assistant for Prangsta Costumiers on a play called And I And Silence at the Finborough Theatre.
+I did a 2 month placement as part of my second year, and spent my time working as a costume and set assistant for Prangsta Costumiers on a play called And I And Silence at the Finborough Theatre.

 I also worked on a film in my first year and made costumes for a burlesque company the following summer.

 I did a good amount of work experience, which really helped prepare me for the industry.

 I work on a freelance basis, so what I do varies from one week to the next as I'm always juggling more than one project.
 Right now, I'm a costume supervisor for the theatre company Les Enfants Terribles, and we're doing a festival run of original shows that use fables as inspiration.

 - Do as much industry work as possible during your studies

 - Really push your design and production ideas so you can make best use of all the college's facilities